Financial-Times/n-service-worker/README.md

 When releasing changes to n-service-worker consider how likely your changes are to go wrong and whether unit tests provide adequate coverage.

-### Releasing the bower component
+### Releasing the component

-If you're only changing `main.js`, or the templates, this is just a normal bower component release (consumed by n-ui).
-To get it into prod create a semver tag on this repo and then a new patch release of n-ui.
+If you're only changing `main.js`, or the templates, this is just a normal component release.
+To get it into prod create a semver tag on this repo.

 ### Releasing the service worker